Honoring student-led inquiry at scale

 Good research is honest about limitations, open about implications, and curious about possibilities.
 Boomerang Projects is built the same way.

-Join the beta"I built Boomerang Projects because the tools we put in classrooms should reflect the best of teaching — trust, judgment, and care.
+Secure Early Access"I built Boomerang Projects because the tools we put in classrooms should reflect the best of teaching — trust, judgment, and care.
 The freedom that makes extended research projects worth doing is worth protecting, and the structure that protects it is worth building well."